ebonnal/streamable/README.md

 ## ▼ `await`

-Iterate over the stream as an `AsyncIterable` until exhaustion (without collecting its elements):
+Iterate as an `AsyncIterable` until exhaustion, without collecting its elements:

 ```python
 state: list[int] = []